CCTV

 Livestreaming via the use of a surveillance system, such as a webcam or even a mobile phone app that provides access to live streaming functions, is still subject to the requirements of the UK GDPR, as the recording still constitutes the processing of personal data if you can identify individuals directly or indirectly.
 Helpful guidance on Video Surveillance, and more specifically on Live Streaming, is provided by the ICO and includes relevant checklists that should be considered as part of any installation of CCTV system or use of live streaming devices.

-Where Cloud-based storage is used, the church or cathedral will need to ensure that such storage is located in the European Economic Area (EEA) and that all relevant security and data protection measures are in place.
+Where Cloud-based storage is used, the church or cathedral will need to ensure that such storage is located in the UK or European Economic Area (EEA) and that all relevant security and data protection measures are in place.
 The recorded material must be stored in a way that maintains the integrity of the image and information to ensure that metadata (e.g. time, date, and location) is recorded reliably, and compression of data does not reduce its usefulness.

 If viewing on-site, any monitors should be password protected and switched off when not in use to prevent unauthorised use or viewing.
 The cameras installed must provide images that are of suitable quality for the specified purposes for which they are installed, and all cameras must be checked daily to ensure that the images remain fit for purpose and that the date and time stamp recorded on the images is accurate.